robboz4/PiGMiMon/README.md

 simply click on the link and open up the main page.

 It should be set up to run on boot up.
 There are instructions on the main Raspberry Pi pages on how to do this.
-It is recommended to use the system service method, so it runs after Apache and PHP have been launced.
+It is recommended to use the system service method, so it runs after Apache and PHP have been launched.